 Visit the world’s most crooked street.

 Lombard Street is famous for just that, being crooked.
 You can walk beside it, drive down it or admire it from the top or bottom; you can experience this weird and wonderful street any way you like.
-There have always been many tourists taking photos of this street every time I have visited it, and once you are there, you can see why.
+There have always been many tourists taking photos of this street whenever I have visited, and once you are there, you can see why.

 Walk the self-guided famous house route.

 We all love TV sitcoms, especially such shows as “Full House”!
-So why not walk (or drive) the many famous houses that are featured in movies such as “Mrs Doubtfire” and “Pacific Heights”?
-Or perhaps wander along and view the homes that celebrities past and present have owned.
+So why not walk (or drive) past the many famous houses featured in movies such as “Mrs Doubtfire” and “Pacific Heights”?
+Or perhaps wander along and view the homes that celebrities, past and present, have owned.
 Check out the tour here if you don’t want to do it alone.

 Visit the oldest Chinatown in America.